Vlad6422/VUT_IPK_Client/Readme.md

 **Note**: All chat messages must be terminated with a newline character (`\n`).

-The client must handle **user input sequentially**; only one action (command or message) can be processed at a time.
+The client must handle **user input sequentially**, only one action (command or message) can be processed at a time.
 Once the action is complete (i.e., the message has been delivered to the server, or the command has been processed), the program is ready to handle the next input.

 ### Client Error Handling